scarecrow-tsai/assignment-3/README.md

 ## Results Evaluation

 The results are evaluated using the `classification_report`, `accuracy_score`, and `confusion_matrix` functions from sklearn.
 Classification report gives the precision, recall, and F1-score for each class.
-The average F1 score is 28%.
-The accuracy is 26%.
-Confusion matrix shows the following classes are best classified: 2, 4, 5, 7, 12, and 13.
+The average F1 score is 50%.
+The accuracy is 51%.

 ## Loss Function